 It is impossible to stay hypnotized.
 If the hypnotist became incapacitated for any reason, you would either open your eyes or if you were in very deep relaxation you may simply fall asleep for 10 or 15 minutes, and then wake up feeling as good as ever.
 Because hypnosis is a common state and we are in and out of it so frequently, we naturally move ourselves out of that relaxed focus when things around us change, such as the room getting quieter or an alarm sounding.

-How can hypnosis help my anxiety or phobia?
+How can hypnosis help me?

 Hypnosis distracts your conscious mind with relaxation so that you can discuss and come to an agreement with your subconscious mind, the home of all your feelings, habits and memories, about how you can productively handle situations that would usually cause a panic attack.
 This allows deeper, authentic thoughts and feelings to come to the surface, helping you locate and edit memories of past experiences to make the positive and permanent changes you desire.
 By desensitizing old memories and habits—things you may not know are there, but that get in your way—that have emotionally blocked you for years, and inserting positive feelings and actions that work for you, you achieve permanent change.
 The conscious mind knows that there is no logical reason to be afraid of spiders (for example), but the subconscious mind has attached a fear to the spider, and the subconscious fear overrides it.